rust-lang/rust/src/doc/trpl/hello-world.md

 The first thing that we need to do is make a file to put our code in.
 I like to make a `projects` directory in my home directory, and keep all my projects there.
-Rust does not care where our code lives.
+Rust doesn't care where our code lives.

 This actually leads to one other concern we should address: this guide will assume that we have basic familiarity with the command line.
 Rust itself makes